CDL School Partnerships for Carriers: Build Your Driver Pipeline

 90-Day Mentorship Program

 The first 90 days determine whether a new graduate stays or leaves.
 Assign every CDL school hire to an experienced mentor driver for their first 60-90 days.
 The mentor rides with them, answers questions, teaches dock procedures, and provides honest feedback.
 Pay your mentor a $0.02-$0.05/mile training premium.
 This is the single highest-ROI investment you can make in new driver retention.
+Pair it with a structured new driver onboarding checklist and the proven tactics in our reduce driver turnover guide.

 Warning